 Activity note: Expect much cooler temperature and possibly snow on the ground at the Palm Spring Tram Mountain Station.
 An optional hike in Long Valley will be offered depending on weather and trail conditions.
 From the station, a 200 yard long paved walkway descends to the valley floor.
 The 3/4 mile Long Valley Nature Trail Loop (relatively level) and the 1.5 mile Desert View Loop (some elevation gain and uneven footing) both start from the bottom of the walkway.

-Breakfast: Breakfast will be served at the hotel.
+Breakfast: Buffet breakfast will be served at the hotel.

 Morning: Depart for the the Palm Springs Aerial Tramway.
 This is truly an engineering marvel and a breathtaking experience.
 Starting from an elevation of 2,643 feet at the Valley Station the tram will transport the group to the Mountain Station at an elevation of 8,516 feet.
 At the Mountain Station enjoy sweeping views of the Coachella Valley, the Salton Sea and Joshua Tree National Park.
 Trails lead into the San Jacinto Wilderness.
 Plenty of time for gazing and exploring (including a small museum and 2 videos) will be offered.